golioth/docs/README.md

 npm start
 ```

-This command starts a local development server and open up a browser window.
+This command starts a local development seraskdfjklsdfjlsaklfver and open up a browser window.
 Most changes are reflected live without having to restart the server.

 ## Build